We have been training residents in Emergency Ultrasound (EUS) for over a decade.

 Clinical work in multiple clinical environments

-Weekly one–on–one scanning time with time with Emergency Ultrasound Directors
+Weekly one–on–one scanning time with Emergency Ultrasound faculty

 Weekly Journal Club